Robert Rinker Founder's Chair

-Vice Chair for Graduate Education, Department of Chemical Engineering
+Vice Chair for Undergraduate Education, Department of Chemical Engineering

 University of California, Santa Barbara

 Santa Barbara, CA 93106

 Academic Senate Distinguished Teaching Award; Frontiers of Engineering Education Conference; Outstanding Chemical Engineering faculty; David and Lucile Packard Fellowship; National Science Foundation's (NSF) Early Career Development Award; Northrop Grumman Excellence in Teaching Award; Intel Fellow; Constantin G. Economou Prize; Inaugural Founder's Chair in Chemical Engineering in honor of Dr. Robertt G. Rinker

 Synthesis and characterization of nanoscale materials as well as the development of scanning probe microscopy (SPM) methods for optical, electrical, and mechanical interrogation of nanoscale systems found in different venues such as material science, microelectronics, catalysis, and biology.
 His overall goal is to exploit the unique physicochemical properties of nanoscale systems by probing and understanding materials over a variety of length scales from nano to macro.